magneticio/vamp.io/content/documentation/getting-started/canary-release.md

 </pre>

 Having multiple conditions in a filter is perfectly possible.
-In this case all filters are implicitly "OR"-ed together, as in "if the first filter doesn't match, procede to the next".
-For example, the following filter would firt checking whether the string "Chrome" exists in the User-Agent header of a request.
+In this case all filters are implicitly "OR"-ed together, as in "if the first filter doesn't match, proceed to the next".
+For example, the following filter would first check whether the string "Chrome" exists in the User-Agent header of a request.
 If that doesn't result in a match, it would check whether the request has the header "X-VAMP-TUTORIAL".
 So any request matching either condition would go to this service.